 The tree was 3D scanned using photogrammetry to create a 3D model for content creation.
 Projection tests were conducted at the venue with a combination of different projectors.
 The final scheme utilised ten projectors, a media server, media players and show control.

-The content creates stunning patterns and textures which wrap and swirl around the tree branches and canopy, as well as creating the illusion of fairies, butterflies, dragon flies and humming birds flying around the branches.
+The content also creates stunning patterns and textures which wrap and swirl around the tree branches and canopy, giving diners a unique and magical centre-piece to enjoy.

 For further information about Annabel’s club visit their website: http://www.annabels.co.uk/